Abderrazek Chebbi: Career

 On 6 February 2013, Chebbi returned to Saudi Arabia to manage Sdoos until the end of the season.
 Despite his best efforts, Chebbi could not prevent Sdoos' relegation to the Second Division.
 On 7 August 2013, Chebbi returned to manage Al-Qadsiah.
 On 11 February 2014, Chebbi was sacked.
 On 28 February 2014, Chebbi replaced Egyptian manager Mohamed Salah as manager of Al-Wehda until the end of the season.
 On 13 November 2014, Chebbi signed a contract until the end of the season with Al-Fayha to replace fellow Tunisian manager Ahmed Labyad.
 At the time of his appointment, Al-Fayha sat at the bottom of the table.
 Chebbi managed to steer Al-Fayha out of the relegation and finish 11th.
 His contract wasn't renewed at the end of the season.

 On 18 December 2015, Chebbi was appointed as the manager of Al-Riyadh.
 Al-Riyadh won only 1 out of 14 matches and sat at the bottom of the table.
 Despite his best efforts, Chebbi could not prevent Al-Riyadh's relegation to the Second Division.
 On 29 November 2016, Chebbi was appointed as the manager of Al-Qaisumah.
 On 2 July 2017, Chebbi renewed his contract with Al-Qaisumah for a further year.
 On 13 June 2018, Chebbi was appointed as the manager of Abha.
 On 11 May 2019, Chebbi lead Abha to their first MS League title and promotion to the Pro League.
 On 9 May 2019, Chebbi renewed his contract with Abha for a further year.
 On 11 February 2020, he renewed his contract with the club for another year.

 On 13 March 2022, Chebbi was appointed as the manager of Al-Sahel.

 On 7 October 2022, Chebbi was appointed as the manager of Al-Kholood, replacing Khalid Al-Koroni.

+On 3 December 2023, Chebbi returned to manage Al-Qaisumah for the second time.

+On 20 August 2024, Chebbi was appointed as manager of Abha for the second time.